 Bunratty Bluegrass Festival – October

 Bluegrass musicians from Ireland and abroad are showcased at more than 7 venues around Bunratty Village and Bunratty Folk Park.

 After 39 years, how proud we are to be welcoming back to the streets of Ennis the greatest Traditional Irish Music Festival in the world!
 This is a unique and welcoming festival of the best of traditional arts, offering a wide range of cultural activities to be enjoyed by all.
-A dazzling luminarium, opening pageant and concert, a special celebration of East Clare music, a special tribute to Clare musical diaspora around the world, the National Folk Orchestra and Kilfenora Ceili Band.
+Following the success of 2016, this year’s programme promises to be spectacular celebration of traditional music and culture with highlights including concerts from Sharon Shannon, Legacy, From Clare to Here and the Kilfenora Ceili Band.

 Festival of Finn, Corofin – April/May

 Five fun-filled family days of craft and farmers’ market, angling competitions, dancing, children’s activities, walks and more.